 For instance, one small apple has 3.5 grams of fiber, but a peeled apple has less than 2 grams (

 Similarly, a small potato has 3 grams of fiber, one of which is from the skin (

 The kind of fiber found in the peel of fruits and vegetables is generally insoluble fiber.

 Whole plant foods are the ideal way to get fiber.
-However, if you are going to eat processed foods, you may as well choose products that are rich in fiber.
+However, if you’re going to eat processed foods, you may as well choose products that are rich in fiber.

-Some foods — including yogurt, granola bars, cereals and soups — have functional fibers added to them.
+Some foods — including yogurt, granola bars, cereals, and soups — may have functional fibers added to them.